pierrepeterlongo/back_to_sequences/paper/paper.md

 our knowledge, there exists no other tool dedicated to this specific task.

-In the general case, the DNA sequence orientation in unknown.
+In the general case, the DNA sequence orientation is unknown.
 DNA can be sequenced either in one strand (eg $AAGGC$) or in the reverse complement strand, read from right to left and commutating $A$ with $T$, and $C$ with $G$ (eg $GCCTT$).
 This is why $k$-mers from $\mathcal{S}$ and